DSimonne/PhDScripts/GUINotebookBCDI/README.md

-TTrying to make bcdi work with Jupyter notebook, nothing new for a while.
+Trying to make bcdi work with Jupyter notebook, nothing new for a while.